 Get ready!
 Trick or treat hours in James City County are set for

 Sunday, October 31 from 6-8 p.m. for children 12 and under.

 Are you on the e-FYI mailing list?
-Subscribe today and have e-FYI delivered to your inbox.
+Send an e-mail to email@example.com.